 Make sure those libraries are in your computer's path or in the place you pointed to in the plugin loader.
 Make sure each plugin's related dependencies are in the:

-On Linux, use the script
+On Linux and macOS, use the script

 bin/setupvars.sh to set the environment variables.

 On Windows, run the

 bin\setupvars.bat batch file to set the environment variables.